 Continue on to Nisa, a UNESCO site which was once the capital of the Parthian Empire.

-Our final stop for the day will be Kow Ata, in the outskirts of Ashgabat.
-This natural underground thermal spring is said to have many medical attributes, but is also used by locals as a swimming hole and makes for a very fun and relaxing swim.
+Our final stop for the day will be Kow Ata, on the outskirts of Ashgabat.
+This natural underground thermal spring is said to have many medical attributes but is also used by locals as a swimming hole and makes for a very fun and relaxing swim.
 After a dusty night in the desert, there will be nothing more refreshing.

 After a revitalising swim in the lake, we’ll enjoy lunch at one of the shashlik restaurants just outside the entrance to the cave.